 Sagebrush reservoir is a 5.2-acre BLM pond located in south Phillips County.
 Sagebrush was historically managed as a rainbow trout fishery until largemouth bass were introduced in 1989, followed by bluegill in 2001 and channel catfish in 2001.
 Rainbow trout are stocked periodically, with the last stocking occurring in 2002.
 A windmill aerator system was installed in 2000 or 2001 and this reservoir is currently full.
 Bluegill and largemouth bass populations are self-sustaining and rainbow trout have exhibited excellent growth and survival.
 In 2009, one gill net and one trap net were set overnight.
 The gill net contained one largemouth bass (TL= 13.2 in.) and the trap net had 163 bluegill and one largemouth bass.
-This reservoir may need a supplemental stocking of rainbow trout in the future to augment several years of no stocking.
+In 2010 Sagebrush Reservoir was utilized as a donor source for bluegill, approximately 400 bluegill were removed and planted in Karsten Coulee and Lark Reservoirs.